cryptolok/MorphAES/README.md

 # MorphAES
-IDPS & SandBox STEALTH KILLER.
+IDPS & SandBox & AntiVirus STEALTH KILLER.

 MorphAES is the world's first polymorphic shellcode/malware engine, with metamorphic properties and capability to bypass sandboxes, which make it undetectable for an IDPS, it's cross-platform as well and library-independent.